mlcommons/ck/docs/guide/cbench-commands.md

 cb init demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows
 ```

-Note that the cBrain client will attempt to automatically download all required CK components
+Note that cBench will attempt to automatically download all required CK components
 (models, data sets, frameworks, packages, etc) and install missing software dependencies.
 However, the installation of system packages is not yet automated and must be done manually
 (our future work).